jmarwane/ChordViz/design/README.md

 __Jebbari Marwane__
 </br>
+## Table of contents :

+      .
+Introduction

+      . the features of the application

+      .
+Description of our new Data Base

+      .
+Organization of elements

+      .
+Possible interactions and interactions management

+      .
+Improvements

+      .
+Link to video

+      .
+Conclusion

+      .
+Resources

 ## Dataviz course project : visualization of chord progressions in music
 As part of the MOS projects: Interactive visualization of data, we chose the project entitled: __Visualization of the sequence of chords of a number of songs:__